cush1i9/DataStructure/Data Structure/README.md

 End
 ```

-### 2.Also, there is a way to solve via a dynamic programming algorithm that the algorithm is called Bellman–Held–Karp algorithm.
+### 2. Also, there is a way to solve via a dynamic programming algorithm that the algorithm is called Bellman–Held–Karp algorithm.

 The algorithm is shown: